A new place to meet

 Connecting past, present and future

-Inspired by this rich history and the voices of local citizens, we designed the new structure around De Omval, the cafe acting as both the centre of gravity for the entire structure an open invitation to all Amsterdammers.
+Inspired by this rich history and the voices of local citizens, we designed the new structure around De Omval, the cafe acting as both the centre of gravity for the entire structure and an open invitation to all Amsterdammers.
 The floors are staggered around the house, connecting the public space with the building.
 A nimble, wood framework makes Circular City House an Open Building: designed to adapt and change over time depending on the wishes of its diverse users.

 The ground and first floor are dedicated to De Omval and, together with the outside area, form the part of the building that is freely accessible to locals in the surrounding neighbourhoods.
 The cafe’s bar will remain on the ground floor, a door into the past.
 The first floor of Circular City House houses a multifunctional auditorium and connects to the public square below via an oversized triangular stairway.
 The house is incorporated as a ‘readymade,’ its top floor transformed into a stage or room, and the famous wall that says “Omval” on it in large letters on it is transformed into a curtain.